Skip to main content

 one time

-Parent registers homeschool as a nonaccredited private school with KSDE.
-Registration is ONE-TIME only — no annual renewal required.
-Registration includes: school name, address, and name/address of custodian of records.
-This is a notification, not a request for approval.
-No fee.
+Practical tip: Registration is a one-time notification, not a request for approval.
+There is no fee.
 KSDE does not review curriculum or assess instructor competency.
-Online registration available at apps.ksde.gov or by mail.
+You can register online at apps.ksde.gov or by mail.

 K.S.A.
 72-4346 (registration of nonaccredited private schools with state board)